zkoss/zkessentials-book/navigation_and_template/README.md

 The sidebar is used for navigation control.
 There are 7 menu items on the sidebar, and the lower 4 items lead you to different functions.
 They only change the central area's content.
 All other areas are unchanged to maintain a consistent layout style during the navigation.

-# Template
+## Layout Template

-In our example application, we want to keep the header, the sidebar, and the footer unchanged regardless of which function a user chooses.
+In our example application, we want to keep a consistent layout for all functions.
+In this layout, the header, the sidebar, and the footer keep unchanged regardless of which function a user chooses.
 Only the central area changes its content according to the function chosen by users.

 In page-based navigation, each function is put into a separated page, and we need to keep a consistent layout style.
 One way is to copy the unchanged part from one zul to another, but it is hard to maintain.
-Fortunately, ZK provides a [Template Injection]() technique that lets you define a zul as a template and apply (inject) it to multiple zul pages afterwards.
-All zul pages that apply the same template zul have the same layout, so changing the template zul can change the layout of all pages once.
+Fortunately, ZK provides a *Template Injection* that lets you define a zul as a template and apply (inject) it to multiple zul pages afterwards.
+All zul pages that apply the same template  have the same layout, so changing the template zul can change the layout of all pages once.

-The steps to use a template are:
+The steps to use a layout template are:

 1. Create a zul as a template
 2. Declare a template with a name in the target zul